jamesb6313/TitanArchersScoring/README.md

 # TitanArchersScoring
 Titan Archers Scoring Card TEST Application (30 Arrows - Target Scoring)

-## Download app-debug.apk file to your phone
+## Download app-debug.apk file to your phone (Tap app-debug.app file name above, then tap Download Icon in top right corner)
     Put it in one of your phone's folders (e.g. download) Locate this file on phone and tap it to install